ttlion/sdtDBN/README.md

 ### Files with observations of static attributes

-All files with observations of static attributes should follow the following format:
+All files with observations of static attributes should be in the following format:

 - The first line should be the header, where the first value must be some identification tag and the remaining values must be each attribute's name;